jonnor/ESC-CNN-microcontroller/presentation/presentation.md

 ## Summary

-- Project based on growing problem area
+- Noise pollution is a growing problem
+- Wireless Sensor Networks used to quantify
+- On-sensor classification desirable for power/cost and privacy
 - Thorough literature review on efficient CNN and ESC
 - Methods.
 Follows established practices for ESC
 - Results.
 Best reported for Urbansound8k on a microcontroller
 - Demonstrated working in a practical test
 - Basis for a new company from NMBU Data Science

-# Questions
+# Questions?

 `TODO: add project image`